I am trying to hold one end up and let bowler from other end attack: Rashid Khan | Sports-Games

 For him, hitting one particular area is key.

-''Irrespective of whether it is a league game or knockouts, my mindset is to bowl in a certain area and I don't try anything differently.
+''Irrespective of whether it is a league game or knockouts, my mindset is to bowl in a certain area and I don't try anything different.
 My objective is to build pressure,'' Rashid said at the pre-final press conference.
-Evolving as a batter ----------------------- Rashid has shown that he is no mug with the bat with nine sixes and a strike-rate of 206 plus in this season.
-Having developed a second skill obviously boosted his confidence and especially after contributing in finishing a couple of close games this season.
+Evolving as a batter ----------------------- Rashid has shown that he is no mug with the bat with nine sixes and a strike rate of 206 plus in this season.
+Having developed a second skill boosted his confidence and especially after contributing to finishing a couple of close games this season.

-''Having David, someone who's in form in the middle, making scores, makes the job of top order easy.
-Numbers 4, 5 and 6 are important in T20 and once you have them in form, it does help to win games and doesn't matter whatever the target is.
+''Having David, someone who's in the form in the middle, making scores, makes the job of top-order easy.
+Numbers 4, 5, and 6 are important in T20 and once you have them in form, it does help to win games and doesn't matter whatever the target is.

 ''They have scored without any fear, especially when you look at the game against CSK (Chennai Super Kings), the kind of innings David played, he showed his class,'' Rashid signed off.